Chief factors in Polish groups: Extension of chief blocks

 Conversely, suppose that $(2)$ does not hold and set $K := \ol{H_{\mf{a}}N}$.
 The factor $K/N$ is non-trivial since $M/N$ covers $\mf{a}$, and it is not minimal as a closed $H$-invariant subgroup of $M/N$.
 There thus exists $N < R < K$ with $R$ closed and normal in $H$.
 Appealing to Lemma~\ref{lem:chief:covering}, $R/N$ covers $g.\mf{a}$ for some $g\in G$, and the minimality of $H_{\mf{a}}$ ensures that $R/N$ does not cover $\mf{a}$.
 We deduce that $g.\mf{a} <\mf{a}$, proving that the $G$-stacking class of $\mf{a}$ is not an antichain.
 Hence, $(1)$ implies $(2)$.

 That $(3)$ implies $(2)$ is immediate, so the proof is complete. \end{proof}

-In locally compact Polish groups, there is a large collection of chief blocks which are both minimally covered and extendable from any \emph{open} subgroup; this will be shown in a later article.
+In locally compact Polish groups, there is a large collection of chief blocks which are both minimally covered and extendable from any \emph{open} subgroup; this is shown in \cite{RW_LC}.
 This result, however, depends on the structure of locally compact groups.